-For a director not to have acted responsibly opens the director up to accusations of potential wrongful or unlawful trading.
+A director not to have acted responsibly opens the director up to accusations of potential wrongful or unlawful trading.
 Directors become exposed to penalties, disqualification or personal liability.

 A director may be held personally liable:-

-- to a fine when the company fails to comply with The Companies Regulations 2008;
+- To a fine when the company fails to comply with The Companies Regulations 2008;

-- contracts signed on behalf of the company before its incorporation;
+- Contracts signed on behalf of the company before its incorporation;

-- failing to make disclosures required;
+- Failure to make disclosures required;

-- acting in any form of management for a limited company while disqualified or takes instructions knowingly from a person disqualified
+- Acting in any form of management for a limited company while disqualified, or taking instructions knowingly from a person disqualified;

-- if the Pensions Regulator served a contribution notice to the director under section 75 of the Pensions Act 1995;
+- If the Pensions Regulator served a contribution notice to the director under section 75 of the Pensions Act 1995;

-- for damages, when a director fraudulently or negligently misrepresents when negotiating a contract, with a third party;
+- For damages, when a director fraudulently or negligently misrepresents when negotiating a contract with a third party;

-- a director of a failed liquidated company and set a new company operating with the same or similar name within 12 months after liquidation;
+- A director of a failed liquidated company and set a new company operating with the same or similar name within 12 months after liquidation;

-- failing to make clear they contract not personally but as an agent of the company;
+- Failing to make clear they contract not personally, but as an agent of the company;

-Directors Liabilities – Disqualification
+Disqualification and Directors Liabilities

 A disqualification order may therefore expose you to director’s liabilities, as it will then ban an individual from acting as a director of a company for a maximum period of 15 years.
 So if you breach the ban, you have committed there for a criminal offence.
 As a result, you might be exposed to a prison sentence and a fine.
 In addition, you may be held liable for any unpaid debts of the company.